openEOPlatform/documentation/getting-started/python/index.md

 and it will print a web link and a short _user code_.
 Visit this web page in a browser, log in there with an existing account and enter the user code.
-If everything goes well, the `connection` object in the script will be authenticated and the back-end will be able to identify you from subsequent requests.
+If everything goes well, the `connection` object in the script will be authenticated and the back-end will be able to identify you in subsequent requests.

 More detailed information on authentication can be found [in the openEO Python client documentation](https://open-eo.github.io/openeo-python-client/auth.html).